Home » London » Harry Potter Studio Tour tickets

 The Forbidden Forest in Harry Potter and the Philosopher’s Stone was shot on-site and in the studio.

-It got entirely relocated to the Studio for Harry Potter and the Chamber of Secrets to house Aragog’s lair, and it grew throughout the film series.
+It was relocated to the Studio for Harry Potter and the Chamber of Secrets to house Aragog’s lair and grew throughout the film series.

 Scenic designers built backgrounds up to 600 feet long for Harry Potter and the Deathly Hallows.

-The Forbidden Forest has 19 trees, each having a diameter of more than 12 feet.
+The Forbidden Forest has 19 trees, each with a diameter of more than 12 feet.

 Platform 9¾

-Hundreds of students were carried from Platform 9¾ to Hogwarts School of Witchcraft and Wizardry by the Hogwarts Express locomotive.
+The Hogwarts Express locomotive carried Hundreds of students from Platform 9¾ to Hogwarts School of Witchcraft and Wizardry.

-The majority of the sequences on Platform 9¾ got filmed at King’s Cross Station in London.
+Most of the sequences on Platform 9¾ were filmed at King’s Cross Station in London.

-However, during Harry Potter and the Deathly Hallows – Part 2, the art team built a portion of the station platform on a set here at Leavesden, replete with the track and the train.
+However, during Harry Potter and the Deathly Hallows—Part 2, the art team built a portion of the station platform on a set at Leavesden, complete with the track and the train.

-The Hogwarts Express served as the backdrop for the very first shot ever taken for Harry Potter and the Philosopher’s Stone, as well as the very final scene of the whole series in Harry Potter and the Deathly Hallows – Part 2.
+The Hogwarts Express served as the backdrop for the first shot ever taken for Harry Potter and the Philosopher’s Stone and the final scene of the whole series in Harry Potter and the Deathly Hallows—Part 2.

 Diagon Alley